 The Lithuanian assessment indicates that Russia is not merely replacing equipment lost in Ukraine, but is actively expanding its western military district with additional brigades, air defense systems, and logistics infrastructure.
 This suggests Moscow is preparing for a future confrontation with NATO that extends beyond the current Ukraine conflict.

 To understand today's headlines, we must look at yesterday's decisions.
 I covered the 2014 annexation of Crimea and the initial Russian intervention in Donbas.
 At that time, Baltic officials warned that Moscow's aggression would not stop with Ukraine.
 Those warnings were largely dismissed in Western capitals.
-Today, with Russian forces actually massed on NATO borders, those early assessments appear prescient.
+Today, with Russian forces actually massed on borders, those early assessments appear prescient.